 Titan’s VIP door-to-door travel service collects you from home, for your journey to Newcastle, where our staff will greet you and assist with embarking Balmoral (3T+) in preparation for your sailing.

 Day 2 - Invergordon

-Invergordon is a town bursting with Scottish charm with its stunning landscapes, picturesque countryside, mysterious Loch Ness and historic architecture.
-Wander the enchanting town, with many examples of Scottish history including 15th century Cawdor Castle and the magnificent Dunrobin Castle, a beautiful 13th century structure with a grand collection of paintings and belongings of the Earls of Sutherland.
-Alternatively, you can visit the nearby famous Loch Ness to be enthralled by stories, myths and tales of the legendary creature thought to live hidden in the waters.
+Invergordon is a town rooted in naval history and surrounded by ruggedly picturesque countryside.
+Travel along the coast to find more reminders of Scotland’s past, including 15th century Cawdor Castle and the magnificent Dunrobin Castle, a beautiful 13th century structure with a grand collection of paintings and belongings of the Earls of Sutherland.
+Alternatively, you can visit the famous Loch Ness to be enthralled by stories, myths and tales of the legendary creature thought to live hidden in the waters.